netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 # Citrix ADC integration with Istio

 A service mesh is an infrastructure layer that handles communication between microservices.
 Service mesh provides capabilities like service discovery, load balancing, security, and monitoring.
 [Istio](https://istio.io) is an open source and platform-independent service mesh that connects, monitors, and secures microservices.

 Citrix ADC has advanced traffic management capabilities for enhancing application performance and provides comprehensive security.
 Citrix ADC integration with Istio allows you to secure and optimize traffic for applications in the service mesh using Citrix ADC features.

+The Citrix ADC xDS-adaptor is a container for integrating Citrix ADC with service mesh control plane implementations based on xDS APIs (Istio, Consul, and so on).
+It communicates with the service mesh control plane and listens for updates by acting as a gRPC client to the control plane API server.
+Based on the updates from the control plane, the Citrix ADC xDS-Adaptor generates the equivalent Citrix ADC configuration.

-Citrix ADC can be integrated with Istio in three ways:
+Citrix ADC can be integrated with Istio in the following ways:

 - Citrix ADC CPX, MPX, or VPX as an Ingress Gateway to the service mesh.
 - Citrix ADC CPX as a sidecar proxy with application containers in the service mesh.